-Drought effects in the summer climate
+Drought effects in summer climate

-Leaf hydration significantly (P = 0.021) declined to 81% of controls during the drought treatment (Figure 2A, Table S2 available as Supplementary data at Tree Physiology Online).
-Foliar total and reduced ascorbate contents decreased significantly (P < 0.01) in drought-treated plants, i.e., 75 and 76% of control levels, respectively (Figure 3), whereas total GSH, GSSG contents and the GSSG/GSH ratio showed significant increases, i.e., 60, 320 and 190% of controls, respectively (Figure 4).
-Most of the individual amino acids analyzed, particularly β -alanine, glycine, proline, arginine, threonine, tryptophan and phenylalanine, were significantly accumulated in drought-treated leaves (Figures 5 and 6), which resulted in 90% higher TAA contents than in controls (P = 0.038) (Figure 2B).
-Except for drought-induced accumulation of raffinose (Figure 7A), abundances of most sugars, especially xylose and β -D-galactopyranosyl-1,3-arabinose, were significantly decreased during the drought treatment (Figure 6).
-Similarly, abundances of the primary organic acids pyruvic acid and glyceric acid, the secondary organic acid 4-hydroxy-benzoic acid, catechin and epicatechin, as well as the amino acids lysine and pyroglutamic acid and an unknown compound (UN-013) largely declined in leaves of drought treated plants compared with controls (Figure 5 and 6).
-No significant effects of the drought treatment on fatty acids and stearyl alcohol were observed, except for
+Leaf hydration significantly (P = 0.021) declined to 81% of controls during the drought treatment (Fig. 2A, Table S2).
+Foliar total and reduced ascorbate contents decreased significantly (P < 0.01) in drought treated plants, i.e., 75% and 76% of control levels, respectively (Fig. 3), whereas total GSH, GSSG contents and the GSSG/GSH ratio showed significant increases, i.e., 60%, 320% and 190% of controls, respectively (Fig. 4).
+Most of the individual amino acids analyzed, particularly β-alanine, glycine, proline, arginine, threonine, tryptophan and phenylalanine, were significantly accumulated in drought treated leaves (Figs. 5, 6), which resulted in 90 % higher TAA contents than in controls (P = 0.038) (Fig. 2B).
+Except for drought induced accumulation of raffinose (Fig. 7A), abundances of most sugars, especially xylose and β-D-galactopyranosyl-1,3-arabinose, were significantly decreased during the drought treatment (Fig. 6).
+Similarly, abundances of the primary organic acids pyruvic acid and glyceric acid, the secondary organic acid 4-hydroxy-benzoic acid, catechin and epicatechin, as well as the amino acids lysine and pyroglutamic acid and an unknown compound (UN-013) largely declined in leaves of drought treated plants compared to controls (Figs. 5, 6).
+No significant effects of the drought treatment on fatty acids and stearyl alcohol were observed, except for a significantly increase of 5,8,11,14-eicosatetraenoic acid (Fig. 6).
+No significant drought effects were found on total C, total N, soluble protein, pigment, anion, organophosphate and structural N contents as well as Δ^{13} C (Table 1, Table S2); only the chlorophyll a/b ratio dropped from 3.7 to 3.3 (Fig. 2C)